ai/audio-recorder-polyfill/README.md

 ### WAV

-As default ,this polyfill saves records to `.wav` files.
+As default, this polyfill saves records to `.wav` files.
 Compression is not very good, but encoding is fast and simple.